Indiana's congressional districts: Current districts and representatives

-List of members of the House delegation, their terms in office, district boundaries, and the district political ratings according to the CPVI.
-The delegation in the 118th United States Congress has 9 members: 7 Republicans and 2 Democrats.
+This is a list of United States representatives from Indiana, their terms in office, district boundaries, and the district political ratings according to the CPVI.
+The delegation in the 119th United States Congress has nine members: seven Republicans and two Democrats.

 Historical and present district boundaries

 Table of United States congressional district boundary maps in the State of Indiana, presented chronologically.
 All redistricting events that took place in Indiana between 1973 and 2013 are shown.